Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 Strong publications needed

-Cons: Traditional academic posts offer slower salary progression.
+Cons: A slower salary progression is seen in the traditional academics post.
 Requires sustained publication record for senior advancement.

 How to get your first role: Begin with online content creation or contributing to medical education platforms.
 Fellowship and postgraduate diploma programmes in medical education provide formal credentials for academic career tracks.